faintastic/discord-bot-base-js/README.md

 # Discord.js V14 Bot Base

+**THIS IS A VERY SHITTY CODEBASE, I WOULD RECOMMEND USING THIS https://github.com/faintastic/discord-bot-base**

 Here is a base source code that I created that uses discord.js V14.15.3 and javascript.

 I found this [source code](https://github.com/tsoxas/base) that was written in typescript and liked how it functioned, and I only use typescript for websites so I decided to rewrite it :)